Cruelty and Compassion

 The Bizra see the world through another Bizra’s memories, associations, and point of view.

-When I write a note, or draw a picture about something important to me, it may have universal, obvious meaning, but there are subtle associations that only I understand.
+When I write a note, or draw a picture about something important to me, I may try to give it a universal, obvious meaning.

 I learned from the Gen how to join minds.